 Death Parade is an epic fantasy anime in many aspects.
 We meet two new people almost every episode and watch them as they are forced to play a game by manipulating them into believing their lives are in danger, primarily because the memory of their particular deaths has been purposely removed.

 As a result, Death Parade seems like a sequence of in-depth character studies.
 Often the people who pass through the bar are as innocent as they appear—and, in the end, they are just decent people.
 Others are discovered to be the worst aspects of humanity in both life and death.
-However, the bulk of people appears to be a mix of good and poor traits.
+However, most people appear to be a mix of good and poor traits.
 A person may be harsh and abusive at work, but at home, he or she is completely dedicated to his or her family.

 Also Visit: All About Tonikawa Season 2